 Become aware of your body.
 That might mean simply remembering you have a body, it might mean making a quick trip for that long overdue pee, it might mean feeling the chair you are sitting against and taking a couple of full breaths.
 Make it easy.

 Place your hand on your heart (unless you’re driving and this will make you careen into traffic which would defeat the purpose of the whole exercise).
 Recall a time when you were feeling balanced and productive, living with purpose and relaxed about the outcome.
 Too tall an order?
-Simply remember a time you felt good – the last time you had a great orgasm or floated down a lazy warm river or hung out with friends who really get you.
+Simply remember a time you felt good – the last time you went down a lazy warm river or hung out with friends who really get you.
 Spend about a minute letting these feelings grow stronger.
 Let the specific memory fade and focus just on the good feelings… not straining or naming what you’re feeling, just relaxing into the good feelings.

 Now ask yourself, “What is the simplest thing I could next?”
 You might have a “next” in mind – a specific project or situation, or maybe not.
 Doesn’t matter.
 Trust the power of your heart brain to show you just right next step.